What is a DDPG?

 - Disabled access – including ramping, wheelchair access, external step approaches, communal entrances.

 - Communal stair lifts.

 - Sanitary facilities for disability and wheelchair users.

 - You must contact your Local District Councillor to discuss your project and to receive an application form.

-- The proposed project will be discussed by a Council team comprising of the portfolio Council Member for Housing, Rother Equalities Officer, Senior Rother Occupational Therapist, and a Disabled Grant Officer.
+- The proposed project will be discussed by a Council team comprising of the portfolio Council Member for Housing, Rother Equalities Officer, Housing Officer, and a Disabled Grant Officer.

 - Each project proposal will be approved or declined by the above panel.

 - The amount of grant funding is dependent on a case by case basis, however, is capped at £10,000.